Palestinian attacks stoke Israeli fears of recession

-TEL AVIV (Reuters) - A surge in Palestinian attacks in Israel is raising concerns that the weakening economy could eventually be pushed into recession.
+TEL AVIV, Oct 19 (Reuters) - A surge in Palestinian attacks in Israel is raising concerns that the weakening economy could eventually be pushed into recession.

 There are already signs that some Israelis may be pulling back from spending - one of the pillars of Israeli growth at the moment - and tourism, still reeling from the 2014 Gaza conflict and accounting for 7 percent of Israel’s economy, is vulnerable.